 Although we aren’t technically a pediatric dental office or pediatric dentists, still know that every dentist in Lincoln, NE at our dental clinic still cares about your little ones as much as you do and we hope you find our back to school tips useful!

 Oral health is just as important as routine immunizations and boosters

 Our Lincoln Dentist for Children says: “According to the American Dental Association, an examination for oral health performed by a dentist is just as important as the immunizations and booster shots children need.
 A dental exam and cleaning should be incorporated into any checklist that parents make to help them and their child(ren) prepare for the upcoming school year.
 Tooth decay affects more U.S. children than any other chronic or infectious disease, as noted by statistics that were posted by the Centers for Disease Control and Prevention.
 Nearly 20 percent of children, ages 2 to 19 years old, have some form of untreated tooth decay.
 Dental pain and or disease can lead to difficulty in many tasks, including eating, speaking, playing, and learning and countless hours of missed school.”

 Your Lincoln Dentist for Children states that a back-to-school checklist should always consist of the following:

-Regular, routine dental examinations to diagnose, treat, or prevent any dental problems.
+Regular, routine dental examinations done by a dentist in Lincoln, NE to diagnose, treat, or prevent any dental problems.
 Catching dental problems early on can save your child from pain and missed school, and in turn, it can save parents money.
 Parents and teachers often may not realize there’s a dental problem, so regular checkups are critical.
 Your Lincoln Dentist for Children who offers children’s dentistry, may suggest fluoride treatments or sealants that can help prevent decay.
 Routine brushing with fluoride toothpaste, along with flossing, can help to prevent further decay.
 If your child has bad breath, read more here.

 Don’t forget toothbrushes!